alirezasaremi.com logo

 2. The Practical Mental Model (What Replaces ISR vs SSR)

-Let’s say your blog home page lists the latest posts from a CMS.
+Let’s say a blog home page lists the latest posts from a CMS.
 With ISR, you might set revalidate = 60 and rebuild the whole route frequently.
 With Cache Components, you can cache only the data fetching.

 Create a server function and cache it: